Osaka Station

 The Sennichimae Subway Line

-Osaka Municipal Subway’s Sennichimae Line runs between Nodahanshin Station in Osaka’s north west and Minami-Tatsumi Station in the south east.
-On its route, this line passes through the popular shopping and entertainment districts of Namba and Nipponbashi, and it also intersects with all seven of the other municipal subway lines.
-Osaka Municipal Subway is not covered by the Japan Rail Pass.
-However, there are other discount passes that can be used on the subway and these are listed at the end of this article.
+Osaka Metro’s Sennichimae Line runs between Nodahanshin Station in Osaka’s northwest and Minami-Tatsumi Station in the southeast.
+On its route, this line passes through the popular shopping and entertainment districts of Namba and Nipponbashi, and it also connects with the other main Osaka Metro subway lines.
+Osaka Metro is not covered by the Japan Rail Pass.
+However, regular tickets, IC cards, contactless payment and several discount passes can be used on Osaka Metro, and these are listed at the end of this article.

 A Sennichimae subway train at Namba Station bound for Nodahanshin